kgrid-objects/fda-label-collection/README.md

 ```
-A folder with the parts of a digital Knowlege Object containing the following:
+A folder with the four files that make a digital remdesivir label Knowlege Object
 ```

 1. an /src folder holding an index.js file (index.js)